Alabama man’s execution was botched, advocacy group alleges

 Lawyers who spoke with James by telephone said they were disturbed by his reported lack of movements and raised questions about what happened before the lethal injection.
 Hamm said James was not sedated.

 “That wasn’t the Joe that I knew.
 He always had something to say.
-He always wanted to be in control,” said James Ranson, the attorney who helped James file his appeal with the U.S. Supreme Court.
-“The fact that he did not give any sort of reaction … and that he didn’t open his eyes, tells me something was up,” Ranson said.
+He always wanted to be in control,” said James Ransom, the attorney who helped James file his appeal with the U.S. Supreme Court.
+“The fact that he did not give any sort of reaction … and that he didn’t open his eyes, tells me something was up,” Ransom said.

 John Palombi, a federal defender who spoke with James twice on the day of his execution, said James, “was certainly alert” earlier in the day.

-Note: This story has been edited to correct the spelling of James Ransom’s name.